Flag of Iceland

 Iceland's first national flag was a white cross on a deep blue background.
-It was first shown in parade in 1897.
+It was first shown in a parade in 1897.
 The modern flag dates from 1915, when a red cross was inserted into the white cross of the original flag.
-This cross represents Christianity.
+This cross historically stems from the symbol of Christianity.
 It was adopted and became the national flag when Iceland was granted sovereignty by Denmark in 1918.
-For the Icelandic people the flag's colouring represents a vision of their country's landscape.
+For Icelanders, the flag's colouring represents a vision of their country's landscape.
 The colours stand for three of the elements that make up the island.
-Red is the fire produced by the island's volcanoes, white recalls the ice and snow that covers Iceland, and the blue is for the mountains of the island.
+Red is the fire produced by the island's volcanoes, white recalls the ice and snow that covers Iceland and blue represents the mountains of the island.

 History

 According to a legend described in Andrew Evans' Iceland, a red cloth with a white cross fell from the heavens, ensuring Danish victory at the Battle of Valdemar in the 13th century.
 Denmark then used the cross on its flag throughout its Nordic territories as a sign of divine right.
 Upon Iceland's independence, they continued to use the Christian symbol.

-The civil flag of Iceland had been used as an unofficial symbol since 1913.
-It was officially adopted on 19 June 1915, to represent Iceland, and has been in use at sea since 1 December 1918, when Iceland became a separate Kingdom in union with Denmark.
+The civil flag of Iceland had been used as an unofficial symbol since the late 19th century, originally as a white cross on a blue background.
+The current design was adopted on 19 June 1915, when King Kristján X issued a decree allowing it to be flown in Icelandic territorial waters, where only the Danish flag had been permitted, and stipulating that a red cross was to be incorporated into the design to distinguish it from similar foreign flags.
 Other symbolic meanings refer to the natural features of Iceland itself.
 Blue is the colour of the mountains when looked at from the coast, white represents the snow and ice covering the island for most of the year, and red the volcanoes on the island.